nicoSec/AzureLab/README.md

 <p align="center">
  #4
 <p align="center">
 We will now add Microsoft Sentinel.
-This is the SIEM used to visualize the attack data.
+This is the SIEM used to collect logs and map the attack data.
 Choose your Log Analytics Workspace and Add.<br/>
 <img src="https://i.imgur.com/5cm7bFj.png" height="80%" width="80%" alt="Sentinel"/>
 <br />
 <p align="center">
  #5
 <p align="center">
 Log into your Virtual Machine using Remote Desktop.
-Turn off the Firewall to make this Virtual Machine vulnerable to outside connections.
+Turn off the Firewall to expose this Virtual Machine to outside connections.
 Make sure to turn the Firewall off in all 3 locations (Domain Profile, Private Profile, Public Profile). <br/>
 <img src="https://i.imgur.com/b634SJn.png" height="80%" width="80%" alt="VM Firewall"/>
 <br />
 <p align="center">
  #6
 <p align="center">
-Create an account with <a href="https://app.ipgeolocation.io">IPGeolocation</a>  to obtain an API key needed for the script used in this step.
+Create an account with <a href="https://app.ipgeolocation.io">IPGeolocation</a>  to obtain the API key needed for the script used in this step.
 Open Powershell ISE in the Virtual Machine, create a new script, then paste this <a href="https://github.com/nicoSec/AzureSIEMLab/blob/main/Log_Exporter.ps1">Log Exporter</a> script.
 RUN the script and do not close powershell. <br/>
 <img src="https://i.imgur.com/aLhVvYv.png" height="80%" width="80%" alt="Powershell"/>
 <p align="center">
  #7